rbec276/rbec276.github.io/_posts/2021-02-26-Reference.md

 <img src="https://raw.githubusercontent.com/rbec276/rbec276.github.io/master/assets/Twitch_Studio_assets/UI_news.PNG" alt="Newsfeed" width="500">
 </p>

 Click your avatar to interact with your Twitch account.
-You can open your Twitch dashboard, which you'll notice looks quite similar to the Twitch Studio interface.
+You can open your Twitch dashboard, which you'll notice looks and behaves quite similar to the Twitch Studio interface.
 If you prefer sharing recorded content to live streaming, click Video Producer.
-Here, you can upload videos to your Twitch channel.
+Here, you can upload videos recorded on Twitch Studio to your Twitch channel.

 <!-- <p align="center">
 <img src="../assets/Twitch_Studio_assets/UI_avatar_menu.png" alt="Avatar menu" width="200">